 Where I come from when you imagine Arabia, you picture desert.
 For that reason there was no way I was leaving Oman without spending a night somewhere in the desert.
-I had done my research and chosen a highly rated place 31 kms into the desert.
-After all, the farther in the better, right?
+I had done my research and chosen a highly rated place 31 kms out of town.
+After all, the farther out the better, right?
 But upon calling we found out they were totally booked.
 With a heavy heart I looked up another place and we gave them a call.
-They had a double tent for us and, as in so many cases, everything worked out for the best in the end.
+They had a double tent for us and as in so many cases, everything worked out for the best in the end.
 The guy on the phone said someone would meet us at the mosque just off the main road in Al-Wasil and we would drive convoy-style to Nomadic Desert Camp.
 We got to the meeting point early, as usual, and the guy at the tyre shop next door came over to let the air out of our tyres.
 We were excited but also nervous about our first time driving through the dunes.
 We were in a rental after all, and didn't want to get it stuck.
-The time arrived and we followed Hamed into the great sea of sand.
-The path was pretty clear, but it didn't take long before you felt you were in the middle of nowhere.
-As we drove the sand got redder and there were fewer and fewer villages to be seen.
+The time arrived, so we followed Hamed into the Great sand Sea, yep that's what it's called, and no wonder!
+The path was pretty clear, but it didn't take long before you felt like you were in the middle of nowhere.
+As we drove the sand got redder and there were fewer and fewer villagers to be seen.

-The drive in felt incredibly adventurous and as the camp came into view we got more and more excited.
-It looked so small in the middle of the dunes, even though there were quite a few Bedouin style tents and huts.
-We had read this camp was run by a Bedouin family and that it was the most traditional and rustic one.
-Hamed announced there would be some dune driving before having coffee and dates while watching the sunset.
+The drive felt incredibly adventurous, and as the camp came into view we got more and more excited.
+It looked so small in the middle of the dunes, even though there were quite a few Bedouin-style tents and huts about.
+We had read this camp was run by a real Bedouin family and that it was the most traditional and rustic one remaining.
+Hamed announced there would be some serious dune driving before we settled in for some coffee and dates while the sun was setting.
 Not overly keen on dune bashing, we opted instead to head out into the dunes on foot.
-We had to walk quite a ways to escape the tracks made by four-wheel-drives but we finally found a perfect untouched dune and scrambled (ok, I may have crawled) up the steep dune to take some photos and then flopped down to watch the sunset before heading back to camp.
+We had to walk quite a long way to escape the tracks made by the four-wheel-drives, but we finally found a perfect untouched dune and scrambled (ok, I may have crawled lol) up the steep dune to take some photos and then flopped down to watch the last of the sunset before heading back to camp.